 I was surprised by the comparison—I don't think I've seen a film compare a hero to Buddha before—but it works well, suggesting interesting ideas about what one can celebrate in detachment, even if that detachment is amnesia from traumatic accidents.
 In the film, the prince does not set out to leave his palace and riches deliberately, but he finds truer love and happiness once he does.
 Harano Sur also has the mother of all knitting scenes: after their marriage, Roma knits contentedly while Alok labors over job applications.
 When she walks over to him, he picks up her knitting and is delighted to find out she's making a sweater for him.
 This scene is right before his second incident of amnesia, so the sweater clearly stands for the life they were building together that is then disrupted.

 Ever dogged, she brings it with her to Calcutta and keeps working on it in Alok's house; when he doesn't entirely recognize it, she quietly unravels it with both resignation and hope, as seen in the exchange with his niece below.

-Put all this together with beautiful trees and flowers, nighttime storms, and the big stars fully into their comfort zone as mutual, collaborative big stars, and it results in an engaging film with many passages of loveliness and many interesting ideas about love, responsibility, ethics, and caring for other people.
+Put all this together with beautiful trees and flowers, nighttime storms, and the leads fully in their comfort zone as mutual, collaborative big stars, and it results in an engaging film with many passages of loveliness and many interesting ideas about love, responsibility, ethics, and caring for other people.
 It might be my favorite Uttam-Suchitra yet.